junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 I'm sure you've heard the term _virtual DOM_ (VDOM) before.
 You probably even know that libraries like React are designed around the concept, but maybe you don't know exactly what a VDOM is or how it works, and if so, you've come to the right place!
 We're going to explore the concept of "the VDOM" by actually coding one from scratch, so buckle up!

-For the average frontend engineer or web developer there aren't a lot of practical situations where writing your own VDOM makes sense, but it _is_ a really great learning experience that will help you understand what makes React work.
+For the average frontend engineer or web developer there aren't a lot of situations where writing your own VDOM makes sense, but it _is_ a really great learning experience that will help you understand what makes React work.
 Let's get started.

 _(If you want to get straight to coding, just skip to the section The Anatomy of a VDOM.)_